SoftwareImpacts/SIMPAC-2023-33/README.md

 In order to build the executable with _CMake_, execute, e.g., in the [`src`](src) directory, `cmake -S. -Bbuild` and then `cmake --build build`.

-You have full control over all high-level simulation settings from the command line.
+You have full control over all high-level simulation settings with command line arguments.

-The parameters are given in the following order:
+- First, the general settings are specified:

-- First, the general settings are specified.
+    - The path to the project directory.
-    - The path to the output directory.
+    Therein, a `SimResults` folder is created and therein a folder named after the timestamp of the start of the simulation.
     - Whether you want to simulate in 1D, 2D, or 3D.
     - The relative and absolute integration tolerances of the _CVODE_ solver.
     Recommended values are between 1e-12 and 1e-16.